-General Points
+General Information

-- Each subject in the MYP is assessed against four learning objectives (Appendix 4), defining what the student will be able to accomplish as a result of studying the subject - All teachers assess students against the prescribed Subject Specific Learning Criteria - Summative assessment task are criterion related, with teachers using their professional judgement, guided by the mandated criteria, to award an achievement level - The overall level of achievement is based on multiple assessment tasks - Each criterion is assessed with a level from 0 to 8 - To determine an achievement level, one starts at the lowest level and moves to the next level once all of the strands have been met:

-- The level descriptors for each band describe a range of student performance in the various strands of each objective.

-- At the lowest levels, student achievement in each of the strands will be minimal.

-- As the numerical levels increase, the level descriptors describe greater achievement levels in each of the strands.

-- Teachers develop rigorous summative assessment tasks to ensure that the highest level of the learning criteria is achievable - The learning criteria are presented to students in advance of an assessment task to ensure transparency - Students take responsibility by assessing their work against task specific clarifications for summative tasks - An achievement level on the report card represents that student's current level of understanding, it is not an average score of multiple tasks - An overall IB Grade is calculated by adding the 4 criterion levels together to get a score out of 32.
-This score is converted to a level from 1 to 7 based on the boundaries provided by the IBO (see table below)

-• Grade 9 and 10 earn credits toward their APIS diploma requirements (See Appendix for credit requirements)
+- Each subject in the MYP is assessed against four learning objectives (Appendix 4), defining what the student will be able to accomplish as a result of studying the subject. - All teachers assess students against the prescribed Subject Specific Learning Criteria (to include "Best Fit" grading practices). - Summative assessment tasks are criterion related, with teachers using their professional judgment, guided by the mandated criteria, to award an achievement level. - The overall level of achievement is based on multiple assessment tasks. - Each criterion is assessed with a level from 0 to 8. - To determine an achievement level, one starts at the lowest level and moves to the next level once all of the strands have been met: - The level descriptors for each band describe a range of student performance in the various strands of each objective. - At the lowest levels, student achievement in each of the strands will be minimal. - As the numerical levels increase, the level descriptors describe greater achievement levels in each of the strands. - Teachers develop rigorous summative assessment tasks to ensure that the highest level of the learning criteria is achievable. - The learning criteria are presented to students in advance of an assessment task to ensure transparency. - Students take responsibility by assessing their work against task specific clarifications for summative tasks. - An achievement level on the report card represents that student's current level of understanding, it is not an average score of multiple tasks, rather a Best-Fit grade. - An overall IB Grade is calculated by adding the 4 criterion levels together to get a score out of 32.
+This score is converted to a level from 1 to 7 based on the boundaries provided by the IBO (see table below). - Grade 9 and 10 earn credits toward their APIS diploma requirements (See Appendix for credit requirements).